ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 ### Enemy ships

 Open the "Templates" tab, then click on the `EnemyShip`.
-Navigate to the `On Create` event and add this code:
+Navigate to the `Creation` event and add this code:

 ```js
 this.speed = 3;